Explore Maunu Suburb: Your Picturesque Getaway in Whangārei

 Educational Institutions and Services

-• Collaborative learning environments
+• Collaborative and modern learning environments.

-• Active PTA and community involvement
+• Active parent-teacher association and community involvement.

 Future Developments in the Suburb